PixEye/PixShellScripts/README.md

 PixEye's `shell` scripts are Linux (debian/Ubuntu) and/or Unix (HP-UX) tools.

 This project is released under the GNU AFFERO GPL.
-See the `LICENSE` file for details.
+See the `LICENSE.txt` file for details.

 Documentation
 -------------